 HSD Japan is an extension of the American HSD U.S. experience.
 The program gives 20 former HSD U.S. participants the opportunity to travel to Japan for a unique, three-week cultural adventure.
-The trip is divided into three parts: tour, homestay, and a cultural exchange program.
+The trip is divided into three parts: tour, homestay, and cultural exchange program.

-The first part of the three-week adventure is a tour of Japan spanning major Japanese cities such as Tokyo, Kyoto, Osaka, and Hiroshima.
+The first part of the three-week adventure is a tour of Japan spanning major Japanese cities such as Tokyo, Kyoto, Osaka, Nara, and Hiroshima.
 Students visit famous landmarks, meet with government officials and other dignitaries, and become true diplomats representing the United States.

 Continuing the Exchange